Home of Champions

 Ranked 13th for most NCAA Division I championships, our Pioneers carry a rich history of success.
-Our ski team has the most titles of any in the U.S., and our men’s ice hockey team's eight national titles rank second among all NCAA programs.
-Coached by Hall-of-Famer Bill Tierney, our lacrosse team won its first championship in 2015, becoming the first school to win a national title outside the Eastern time zone.
+Our ski team has the most titles of any in the U.S., and our men’s ice hockey team's nine national titles are tied for the most among all NCAA programs.
+Retired Hall-of-Famer Bill Tierney, our lacrosse team won its first championship in 2015, becoming the first school to win a national title outside the Eastern time zone.

 Our Legacy of Excellence

 Our Pioneers compete on the playing fields of the NCAA, in the professional leagues and on behalf of their countries in the Olympics.
 Discover the Pioneer heritage of success, from individual achievements to school accomplishments.

 Jessica LopezA 2009 alumna and gymnast, Lopez competed in the 2016 Rio Olympics.
 Placing ninth in the competition, the Venezuelan became the first from her home country to qualify for an Olympic gymnastics finals.

 Bill TierneyInducted into the National Lacrosse Hall of Fame in 2002, Tierney coached the Pioneers to their first men's lacrosse national championship in 2015.

 Bill MastertonA winner of two NCAA hockey championships in 1960 and 1961, Masterton tragically passed away as a result of on-ice head injuries in 1968.
 Masterton's death helped lead to the widespread adoption of helmets in hockey.
 Today, the NHL awards the Bill Masterton Memorial Trophy to the "player who best exemplifies the qualities of perseverance, sportsmanship and dedication to ice hockey."